-Once who try to save the poor chap from the hands of The Grunts, they’ll challenge you in a battle.
-The initial two Pokemons you’ll face will be a level 39 Linoone, a Dark/Normal-type and Pangoro, a level 40 Fighting/Dark Type.
+Once you try to save the poor chap from the hands of The Grunts, they’ll challenge you in a battle.
+The initial two Pokemon you’ll face will be a level 39 Linoone, a Dark/Normal-type and Pangoro, a level 40 Fighting/Dark Type.

 Show aggression when fighting these two, use fighting attacks on them as they’ll be very effective here.
 Be sure to watch out for Pangoro’s Bullet Punch, it really hurts!

 Every good deed has a reward and by saving the old guy, you’ll be rewarded by an update for the Rotom Bike.
 The thing that makes this update so special is the ability to ride through Water.
 There’s no effort needed when riding through water.
 Just hop on the bike and into the water, the bike will automatically transform.